-Between 2013 and 2018, a series of EMODnet Sea Basin Checkpoints assessed the quality of the current observation monitoring data at the level of the regional sea-basins.
-By testing the data against specific end-user challenges, the checkpoints evaluated how well the current monitoring systems and data collection frameworks provides data to meet the needs of users.
-In doing so, data gaps and duplications as well as significant bottlenecks will be highlighted.
+Between 2013 and 2018, a series of EMODnet Sea-basin Checkpoints assessed the quality of the current observation monitoring data at the level of the regional sea basins.
+By testing the data against specific end-user challenges, the checkpoints evaluated how well the monitoring systems and data collection frameworks provided data to meet the needs of users.
+In doing so, data gaps and duplications as well as significant bottlenecks were highlighted.

 The first two checkpoints were initiated in the Mediterranean Sea and the North Sea in 2013; with checkpoints for the Arctic, Atlantic, Baltic Sea and Black Sea being launched in 2015.